Leica D Vario-Elmar 14-50mm f/3.8-5.6 Asph. OIS - Review / Test Report - Analysis

 The Vario-Elmar has a quite moderate distortion characteristic - at 14mm it produces

-a medium degree of barrel distortions (1.9%) which ease towards the longer focal lengths.
+a medium degree of barrel distortion (1.9%) which eases towards the longer focal lengths.

-There're virtually no distortions from 35mm onwards.
+There is virtually no distortion from 35mm onwards.
 That's pretty good for a standard

 zoom lens actually.

 Move the mouse cursor over the focal length text marks below to observe the respective distortion

 The chart above has a real-world size of about 120x80cm.